 El Poblado: Carrera 43A # 8 – 67 Local 7(no longer a Mail Boxes Etc. location)

 The Bottom Line – Using Mail Boxes Etc.

-By using Mail Boxes Etc. and US Global Mail services, I have solved the challenge of receiving mail from the U.S. in Medellín at a cost of $26.50 per month.
+By using Mail Boxes Etc. and US Global Mail services, I have solved the challenge of receiving mail from the U.S. in Medellín at a cost of less than $30 per month.